cessda/cessda.cvs.contentguide/management.md

 the saved file.
 Ensure that you enter the same version number and version information as shown in your download.
 It is not possible to bring earlier versions back to the system.
-You need to send the saved file to translators and ask them to copy paste their translation.
+You need to send the saved file to translators and ask them to copy and paste their translation.
 There is no copying functionality available yet, so it is best **not** to make an error in the short name code, as recreating the CV will mean a lot of manual copying.
 You can access the deleted